shienlong/parallel/README.md

 - A GUI software that uses Remote Frame Buffer Protocol (RFB) to control other computers by transmitting all the mouse and keyboard events from the origin (VNC Server) to the target (VNC Client)
 - Why:
   - Make it easier to interact with display-less computers like Raspberry Pi
-  -
+  - Monitoring connectivity and system logs in each Raspberry Pi

 ### Laptop (Windows 10 machine)
+- Why:
   - Act as the VNC server
+  - Act as the display unit to access VNC GUI and Node-RED interface

 ### Raspberry Pi 4 (Model B)
 - Low-cost compute unit